 How To Reach: The nearest railway station is that of Salem Junction which is just 35 kilometres away and Salem Airport is the nearest airport located just 38 kilometres away.

-Set in the heart of Trivandrum district, Poovar one of the naturally blessed places to visit in South India in August.
+Set in the heart of Trivandrum district, Poovar one of the naturally blessed places to visit in July in South India.
 Being the second last place which marks the end of the coastal state of Kerala, Poovar is an exquisite local town that serves as a perfect getaway for those who seek to escape to a natural retreat.

 Suggested Read: Monsoon In Kerala: Explore The Coastal Gem Like Never Before!

 Weather in August: 23°C to 30°C at an average

 Major Attractions: Poovar Beach, Aazhimala Siva Temple, Elephant Rock, Kuzhipallam Botanical Garden, and more.